6.5-284 Tube Gun

 This rifle project was conceived right after the 2007 F-Class national Championships in September, 2007.
 After the 2007 competition season, I had come to the conclusion that the MAK TubeGun, while an excellent shooting rifle, was not optimum for prone F-Class use.
 I had also found that the LowRider stock on the 6 Dasher was a near perfect fit for me and provided a very stable and repeatable platform for precision shooting from the prone position.

 I therefore decided to build a 6.5-284 on a LowRider stock, and chose a BAT model MB action as the heart of the new rifle.
 I ordered a 1.250" OD Broughton 5C barrel to complete the main suite of components.
-The build up started during April of 2008.
+The build up started during April of 2008, with all the work done by myself, as usual.

 The specifications are as follows: